SciML/StructuralIdentifiability.jl/docs/src/tutorials/global_identifiability.md

     y_1(t) = w(t),\\
     y_2(t) = z(t)\end{cases}$

-This model comes from [[1]](#hiv), describing HIV dynamics.
+This model describes HIV dynamics[^1].
 Let us run a global identifiability check on this model to get the result with probability of correctness being `p=0.999`.
+To do this, we will use `assess_identifiability(ode, p)` function.

+Global identifiability needs information about local identifiability first, hence the function we chose here will take care of that extra step for us.

 ```@repl
 using StructuralIdentifiability